pradipsinh-7span/vishesh/src/packages/preset/README.md

 ## Setup

+1\.
+Setup [Tailwindcss][tailwindcss] &nbsp;&nbsp;(_if not already_)

+- upgrade to v3 if running on v2

-First, go to your tailwind config file. then, identify which package to install by looking at the way your config file were exported. <br>
+2\. go to your tailwind config file. then, identify which package to install by looking at the way your config file were exported. <br>
 **ESM**: `export default` <br>
 **CJS**: &nbsp; `module.exports`